cszach/lnagb.js/docs/lab/index.md

   play with lnagb.js in your browser console.
 Consult the web if you don't know how to enable JavaScript.
 Additionally, check if any of your browser's add-ons is disabling JavaScript (globally or site-specific).
-- If JavaScript is enabled yet lnagb.js could not be loaded, it is possible that your browser or one of your browser's add-ons is blocking requests from and to
-  <https://cdn.jsdelivr.net>.
-Be sure to resolve this.

 ## Report